fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

     xbuild RocketSolution.sln

 Many people doing cross-platform or Mac/Linux development don't like .sln files.
-In this case, you can also create a .fsproj file that brings together a collection of .fsproj files.
+If so, you can also create a .fsproj file that brings together a collection of .fsproj files.
 Include, for example, [root.traversals.targets](https://github.com/fsharp/fsharp/blob/master/src/root.traversal.targets) used in the F# compiler source in a .fsproj like this: